usnistgov/ndntrace/README.md

      > git checkout tags/NFD-0.5.0

-- Clone [Rapidjson](https://github.com/Tencent/rapidjson) directory into your home in a new folder named "include".
+- Clone [Rapidjson](https://github.com/Tencent/rapidjson) into your home in a new folder named "include".

 ### Building ndn-cxx with the trace programs: